The Truth About Nuchal Cords - Baby Chick

 Pregnant moms often worry about all that can go wrong during pregnancy, labor, and delivery.
 You might want to know all the possibilities so you can prevent them.
 One thing you may have heard about is a nuchal cord.
 Stories circulating online tell of pregnant moms sent to hospitals after getting a sneak peek or a boutique ultrasound, and the technician thinks the cord is around the baby’s neck.

-When the umbilical cord is around a baby’s neck during pregnancy, it can be a scary thought.
-Images of your yet-to-be-born baby suffocating from its cord might haunt you.
-However, remember that your baby not only gets nutrition through their cord, but they also get the oxygen that way, not through breathing.
-Here we will look at the truth about nuchal cords—what they are, who is at risk, and when to worry.
+It’s scary to imagine the umbilical cord wrapping around a baby’s neck during pregnancy!
+Images of your yet-to-be-born baby suffocating from their cord might haunt you.
+However, your baby not only gets nutrition through their cord but also oxygen that way, not through breathing.
+Here, we’ll look at the truth about nuchal cords — what they are, who’s at risk, and when to worry.

-The umbilical cord is sometimes called a baby’s lifeline.
-It connects the mother’s placenta to the baby’s circulation and supplies blood, nutrients, and oxygen to the fetus while removing waste.
-It typically consists of three blood vessels—two arteries and one vein—surrounded by a gelatinous substance called Wharton’s jelly and an outer coating like a thick skin holding it all together.1
+The umbilical cord (sometimes called a baby’s lifeline) connects the mother’s placenta to the baby’s circulation.
+It supplies blood, nutrients, and oxygen to the fetus while removing waste.
+It typically consists of three blood vessels — two arteries and one vein — surrounded by a gelatinous substance called Wharton’s jelly and an outer coating like a thick skin holding it all together.1

-Wharton’s jelly helps to insulate and protect the umbilical blood vessels from being compressed or constricted due to loops, knots, kinks, fetal grasping, and labor contractions.
-This insulation and protection help maintain adequate blood flow to and from the baby during pregnancy, despite the surrounding environment and circumstances.
+Wharton’s jelly helps insulate and protect the umbilical blood vessels from compression or constriction due to loops, knots, kinks, fetal grasping, and labor contractions.
+This insulation and protection help maintain adequate blood flow to and from the baby during pregnancy despite the surrounding environment and circumstances.
 The umbilical cord can protect itself and maintain its function.2

-The umbilical cord can become wrapped 360 degrees or more around a baby’s neck during pregnancy.
-This is a nuchal cord, as “nuchal” refers to the neck.
-The cord can wrap just once or multiple times around and be tightly or loosely wrapped.
+The umbilical cord can become wrapped 360 degrees around a baby’s neck during pregnancy.2 This is a nuchal cord, as “nuchal” refers to the neck.9 The cord can wrap just once or multiple times around and be tightly or loosely wrapped.2,8

-Researchers have identified two formations of nuchal cords—unlocked and locked—depending on the orientation of each end of the cord.
+Researchers have identified two formations of nuchal cords — unlocked and locked — depending on the orientation of each end of the cord.
 Unlocked cords slide freely and can often unwrap themselves.
-Locked cords are much less likely to come undone on their own, and if they do, they are likely to form a true knot in the umbilical cord.2
+Locked cords are much less likely to come undone on their own.
+And if they do, they will likely form a true knot in the umbilical cord.2

 Other circumstances in pregnancy can lead to a higher prevalence, including:4

-• Marginal cord insertion is when the umbilical cord originates from the edge of the placenta instead of from the center.
+• Marginal cord insertion (when the umbilical cord originates from the edge of the placenta instead of from the center)

 • Pregnancy duration of more than 42 weeks